Updated June 16, 2020.

 - Not running out of gas

-- Weather on your way or at your destination (don’t end up like the Donner Party)
+- Weather on your way to or when you arrive at your destination

 Where have you road tripped?
 Where have you wanted to take a road trip?
 What are you waiting for!